srobo/runbook/docs/programme/events-checklist.md

 # Event organisation

-This checklist enumerates the tasks that need to be completed to run a generic event.
+This checklist provides a starting point for the tasks that need to be completed to run a generic event.

 ## Timings